hchapela/tweat/README.md

 Tweat is a Web application that inspect your tweets and give you recipes based on the emotions found in your tweets.

+> Better run it on private navigation, there are issues with cookies

 ### Requirements

 - Composer